A Closed Queueing Maintenance Network with Two Batch Policies: Introduction

+With the development of the sharing economy, various sharing systems are prevalent; for example, there are bike-sharing systems, car-sharing systems, shared power banks, umbrella-sharing systems, shared sleep warehouses, etc. These sharing systems provide customers with convenience and value of service.
+However, with the operation of these systems, maintenance problems become critical for the sustainable development.
+Since stations or sites are scattered throughout a city, the removal, repair, and redistribution processes are labor-consuming.
+Finding the efficient removing and reusing process is vital to these sharing systems.

+To perform a quantitative analysis, this paper develops a closed queueing maintenance network from these sharing systems.
+It is found that the structure of the closed queueing network is novel and interesting.
+Due to the complicated and special structure, the modeling and analysis of the maintenance network is quite difficult.
+To the best of authors' knowledge, there are no existing methodologies or results along such a research line.
+We consider two reasonable and practical batch policies, which make the removing and redistributing more efficient, although it introduces the complexity to the model.

-To deal with a lot of unusable bikes of the DBSS, there are some interesting practical problems that need to be answered, for example, how to estimate the effect of unusable bikes on quality of service and further on system performance?
-How to develop effective removing policies of unusable bikes such that system performance can further be improved?
-However, so far little work has studied the interesting problems of bike-sharing systems with unusable bikes.
-Therefore, the aim of this paper is to develop a stochastic network model to discuss the bikes' failure, removing, repair, redistribution and reuse processes under two batch policies, and to further evaluate performance measures of the DBSS with unusable bikes.
+For such a maintenance network, there are some interesting practical problems that need to be addressed.
+First, how to estimate the effect of item failure on the quality of service and on the system performance.
+Second, how to develop effective removal policies of failed items such that the system performance can further be improved.
+To answer these questions, this paper derives the product-form solution of the closed queueing network by solving the non-linear matrix equation system for the relative arrival rates combined with the RG-factorizations of block-structured Markov processes.
+Based on the product-form solution, the performance measures for the maintenance network can be computed.

-It is necessary and useful to compare the methodology and results given in this paper with that in the literature of bike-sharing systems.
-Our analysis have three key features: (1) A nonlinear matrix equation is set up to determine the relative arrival rates of the virtual closed queueing network, (2) the block-structured Markov process is used to describe and discuss the Markov system of a node in the closed queueing network, and (3) a novel maintenance network is established by the closed queueing network for reliability analysis of the DBSS with unusable bikes.
-Based on this, together with the virtual closed queueing network, we can provide a detailed analysis for four different research aspects as follows:
+Comparing with the existing studies in the literature of maintenance networks, our analysis has the following four key features.

+\textit{A novel maintenance network: }For the maintenance network of sharing systems, items may fail at any base, failed items are batch-removed from bases to the maintenance shop, and repaired items are batch-redistributed for reuse from the maintenance shop to bases.
+So far, there have been no studies of using analytical models on such a complicated maintenance network.

+\textit{A new class of virtual closed queueing networks:} Compared with the previous studies on the closed queueing network \cite{li2016unified, li2017nonlinear, li2017fluid}.
+The features of the items' failure, removal, repair, distribution, and reuse processes, together with two batch policies, can substantially change the physical structure of the virtual closed queueing network.
+This paper is the first to analyze closed queueing networks with such an interesting and complicated structure.